needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 Unity maintains a central registry of official packages that are available for distribution.
 When Unity loads, the Package Manager communicates with the registry, checks the project manifest file, and displays the status of each available package in the Packages window.

-When you remove a package from the project, the Package Manager updates the project manifest to exclude that package from the list when in **In Project** scope but it is still available in either **Unity Registry** or **My Registries** scope because it is still in the registry.
+When you remove a package from the project, the Package Manager updates the project manifest to exclude that package from the list when in **In Project** scope, but it is still available in either **Unity Registry** or **My Registries** scope because it is still in the registry.

 When you install or update a package, the Package Manager downloads the package from the registry.